New Orleans metropolitan area: Transportation

 Louis Armstrong New Orleans International Airport is located to the west of downtown, in the city of Kenner.
-The airport is currently served by fifteen airlines.
-Domestic nonstop service is provided to Atlanta, Austin, Baltimore, Birmingham, Boston, Branson, Charlotte, Chicago (O'Hare and Midway), Cincinnati, Cleveland, Columbus, Dallas (DFW and Love Field), Denver, Detroit, Ft.
-Lauderdale, Houston (Bush Intercontinental and Hobby), Indianapolis, Kansas City, Las Vegas, Los Angeles, Miami, Milwaukee, Minneapolis, Nashville, New York (JFK, LaGuardia, and Newark), Oakland, Orlando (Orlando International and Sanford), Pensacola, Philadelphia, Phoenix, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, St. Louis, Tampa, and Washington DC (Reagan National and Dulles).
-International nonstop service is provided to London, Frankfurt, Cancun, Punta Cana, Panama City, and Toronto.
+As of 2023, the airport is currently served by fifteen airlines.
+Domestic nonstop service is provided to Akron, Atlanta, Austin, Baltimore, Bentonville, Boston, Charleston, Charlotte, Chicago (O'Hare and Midway), Cincinnati, Columbus, Dallas (DFW and Love Field), Denver, Detroit, Ft.
+Lauderdale, Ft.
+Myers, Hartford, Houston (Bush Intercontinental and Hobby), Jacksonville, Kansas City, Las Vegas, Long Beach, Louisville, Los Angeles, Miami, Minneapolis, Nashville, New York (JFK, LaGuardia, and Newark), Norfolk, Orlando (Orlando International and Sanford), Philadelphia, Pittsburgh, Phoenix, Raleigh, Richmond, Salt Lake City, San Antonio, San Diego, San Francisco, Savannah, Seattle, St. Louis, Tampa, Tulsa, and Washington DC (Reagan National and Dulles).
+International nonstop service is provided to Cancun, London, Montreal, San Pedro Sula, and Toronto.

 Major highways in the area include Interstate 10, Interstate 12, Interstate 610, Interstate 310, Interstate 510, Interstate 55, and Interstate 59, as well as U.S. Highway 90 and U.S. Highway 61.
 The Lake Pontchartrain Causeway, a 24 mi span that is the world's longest bridge over water, connects Metairie (on the south shore) to Mandeville on the North Shore.
+Should metropolitan New Orleans appear to be threatened by a severe hurricane, the Louisiana State Police are prepared to enact a contraflow lane reversal program in order to evacuate the metropolitan area as quickly as possible.

 Metropolitan New Orleans is served by six of the seven Class 1 freight railroads operating in North America.
 Passenger train service is provided by Amtrak on the Crescent, City of New Orleans, and Sunset Limited routes.

 The Port of New Orleans is the 3rd-largest port in the United States, as measured by total bulk tonnage exported.
 According to the same source, the adjoining Port of South Louisiana is the largest port in the United States when measured by the same factor.

-Should metropolitan New Orleans appear to be threatened by a severe hurricane, the Louisiana State Police are prepared to enact a contraflow lane reversal program in order to evacuate the metropolitan area as quickly as possible.